targetdisk/minitator/VimHOWTO.md

 ### Step 2: Install the plugin
-Run the `:VundleInstall`, `:PlugInstall` commands or the `:Lazy` command (for Vundle, Vim Plug, or Lazy respectively).
+Run the `:VundleInstall`, `:PlugInstall` commands or the `:Lazy` command (for Vundle, Vim Plug, or Lazy, respectively).

 ## USING
 ### A word on macros